-Paloma Vineyard is located off of Spring Mountain Road on the edge of the Sonoma and Napa County line ranging from about 2000 to 2250 feet in elevation.
+Paloma Vineyard is located off of Spring Mountain Road on the edge of the Sonoma and Napa County line ranging from about 2,015 to 2,235 feet feet in elevation, usually above the fog which commonly blankets the lower elevations, especially during the growing season.
 “Paloma” is a Spanish word meaning dove.
 On clear days the property features spectacular and expansive views of Mt.
 St. Helena and northern Napa Valley.
 Jim and Barbara Richards (both deceased) originally began visiting Napa Valley in the late 1970s and soon fell in love with the area to the extent that they decided to purchase property.

 They were one of the Spring Mountain “old timers” having purchased this site in 1983 and then soon after planted part of the property to Merlot.
 Being new to the business at the time (Jim was a geologist who came from the petroleum industry in West Texas), they decided to plant Merlot after trying Merlot from Duckhorn Winery which they both really enjoyed.
 They sold their grapes for a number of years to both larger wineries on the valley floor and to their neighbor Pride Mountain Vineyards.
 Today they sell no grapes to other wineries.
 The first vintage of Paloma was from 1994; for a number of years, their wine was made at Pride Mountain Vineyards (a short drive from the Paloma property) under the tutelage of well-known winemaker Bob Foley.
 However, they were able to secure permits and build their own small but very functional winery in 2000 and now all wine is made on site.
 After harvest the grapes have to travel only a few minutes’ drive to the physical winery.